chrismbah/Coin-Pulse/README.md

-# CoinView
+# CoinPulse

 - CryptoCurrency Price Tracker

 ## Overview

-CoinView is a web app that allows users to track the latest prices of cryptocurrencies in various currencies.
+CoinPulse is a web app that allows users to track the latest prices of cryptocurrencies in various currencies.
 It makes use of a RESTful API to fetch real-time data and provides an intuitive interface for users to stay updated about the crypto market.

 ## Features